Shopify/theme-scripts/packages/theme-product-form/README.md

       In order for this form to submit, it needs to contain an input with name="id".
-      ProductForm() will automatically create this input (or make sure it has the right value set if it already exists) on form submit based on the currently selected variant, However, if JS is disabled we need a fallback.
+      ProductForm() will automatically create this input (or make sure it has the right value set if it already exists) on form submit based on the currently selected variant.
+However, if JS is disabled we need a fallback.

       Include a single <select> element which allows users to select all variants as a fallback and present it only when JS is disabled.
-In addition, make sure you hide the option inputs declared above, like we do with `.js-enabled` class which only shows its contents when JS is enabled.
+In addition, make sure you hide the option inputs declared above, like we do with the `.js-enabled` class which only shows its contents when JS is enabled.
     {% endcomment %}
     <noscript>